spokesoftware/aws_cloud_search/README.md

 ## Description

-This gem is an implementation of the Amazon Web Service CloudSearch API (http://aws.amazon.com/cloudsearch/).
+This gem is an implementation of the [Amazon Web Service CloudSearch API](http://aws.amazon.com/cloudsearch/).

+The AWS CloudSearch service is comprised of three API end-points:

+* search
+* document batching
+* configuration

-The AWS CloudSearch service is comprised of three API end points: search, document batching, and configuration.
-This gem currently supports only the search and document batching APIs
+This gem currently supports only the search and document batching APIs.
+To access the CloudSearch configuration API from Ruby, use the aws-sdk gem](https://github.com/aws/aws-sdk-ruby).

 ## Roadmap

-Spoke developed this library in a short period of time in order to migrate from IndexTank to AWS CloudSearch.
+Spoke developed this library in a short period of time in order to migrate from [IndexTank](https://github.com/linkedin/indextank-engine) to AWS CloudSearch.
 As such, there are a few features that are missing that we would like to build over time.

 + Implementation of the configuration API
 + Query builder